Skip Navigation

 Physical Activity

-Physical activity contributes to overall health and wellbeing.
+Physical activity contributes to overall health and well-being.
 The Canadian Physical Activity Guidelines suggest 150 minutes per week of moderate to vigorous physical activity for adults aged 64 and under.
 If you are not already fit, start with 30 minutes each day.
 A 10 minute walk, 3 times per day is all it takes to make it easier to stay active which can continue while you are pregnant.

 Women